-A person who is convicted by magistrates of an offence under the Protection from Eviction Act 1977 may have to pay a fine or be sent to prison for six months, or both.
-If the case goes to the Crown Court, the punishment can be prison for up to two years, or a fine, or both.
+If someone is convicted by the Magistrates Courts of an offence under the Protection from Eviction Act 1977, they may have to pay a fine, be sent to prison for six months, or both.
+If the case goes to the Crown Court, the punishment will be much bigger fine, longer prison sentence, or both.

-If you think that your landlord is trying to stop you enjoying your property, or is trying to drive you out, please contact Private Sector Housing Enforcement team on 01384 815118 between the hours of 09:00 to 17:00 hours Monday to Friday
+If you think that your landlord is trying to stop you enjoying your property, or is trying to drive you out of your property, please contact the Private Sector Housing Enforcement team.

-Alternatively you can seek advice from the Citizens Advice Bureau or your own Solicitor.
+Alternatively you can seek advice from the Citizens Advice Bureau or your Solicitor.